 Pay-per-use, Single Visit Passes & Lounge Memberships

-- Makarim Riyadh Hotel – (5 minutes from the airport) Located next to the airport terminal.
+- Riyadh Marriott Airport Hotel – Located next to the terminal.
 No airport shuttle. » Check Rates

-- Mercure Value Riyadh – (15 minutes from the airport) No airport shuttle. » Check Rates
+- Radisson Hotel Riyadh Airport – No airport shuttle. » Check Rates

 Free WiFi is available at Riyadh Airport with purchase at Starbucks.